When a Dark Veil Seems to Overshadow Everything...

 Prenatal depression is highly treatable.
 Within two weeks, you should already start feeling the medication kick in.

-Seek out medical advice as soon as possible in order to experience relief as soon as possible!
+Seek medical advice without delay in order to experience relief as quickly as possible!

 4. Spend Time Outdoors 🌳☀️

-Just the thought of going outside may exhaust you.
+Even the thought of going outside may exhaust you.
 Try to do it anyway!
-Getting your muscles going in the great outdoors can do you a world of good.
+Getting some exercise and fresh air can do you a world of good.

-Sunlight can brighten your mood - light therapy is even used for treating depression.
+Especially sunlight is known to brighten one's mood—light therapy is even used for treating depression.

 5. Proper Nutrition 🌮